Spring Cleaning Checklist: Getting Your Car Ready for Spring

 3. Check Your Tires

 Liberally apply the tire cleaner to the outer surface, then use a tire brush to vigorously scrub back and forth.
 When done, apply the cleaner to the wheels, allow the solution to set for a minute, then use a clean paintbrush to gently remove any debris.
 Next, rinse the wheel and tire with a hose.
 Dry both with a microfiber towel.
+Then give them a coating of tire shine for the final touch.

 4. Replace the Wiper Blades

 Whenever you notice streaking or skipping on the windshield, it’s time to swap out your blades.
 Use any standard window solution to clean the inside of your front and rear windows — there may be more dirt blocking your vision than you realize.
+It is also a good idea to use a windshield treatment to help water bead and repel during popup storms.

 5. Clean the Interior

 The same salt and grime that attacked your car’s exterior during the colder months probably found its way inside of your vehicle.
 Your car’s interior may also have a fair share of food crumbs, stains and sticky messes that need to be addressed.
+Even if you have good quality fitted floor mats road salt can still make its way to the edges, so take time to remove it before the salt causes damage.

 Use a shop vacuum to remove any large crumbs or dirt from between the seats.
 Then, you can use a foaming fabric and upholstery cleaner for cloth seats, spot-lifter or stain-remover products for carpeting and Armor All for any sensitive surfaces.